Team-Guardian/systems-docs/georeferencing.markdown

 This method was devised by Irene in 2013.
 This is an explanation of how it works.

+The majority of the code is based off of the research paper that can be found here: https://drive.google.com/open?id=0B4letH9BnUHYOV9rcDBibzVKNUU

 ### Purpose

 Given camera distortion information (intrinsic matrix and k-values), camera GPS location, and camera orientation, a GPS location can be calculated for a requested pixel location in an image produced by this physical camera at this location and orientation.
 Site elevation is not taken into account and this may produce different results at different flying sites.